jackbayliss/cordova-plugin-stripe-intent/README.md

 ## Why?

-There is currently no way to integrate a Hybrid Ionic / Cordova application with Stripe for payment intents.
+There is currently no way to integrate a Hybrid Ionic / Cordova application with Stripe for payment intents (Required for SCA).
 This fixes that.

 ## Requirements
 Currently only on Android, and extremely experimental - I have this working on Android 9.0.